KKKosmo/Personal-Pomodoro/README.md

 # Personal-Pomodoro

-A web application that uses PHP and MySQL.
-It is a tool that boosts and keeps track of one's productivity.

-What differentiates it from others is that the records are saved into a database, which can be analyzed through a dashboard, it also features comments/notes to give an idea of what happened during a specific time.
-Also, the panels are dynamically and automatically generated.
+Pomodoro Project - Web application that uses PHP and MySQL.
+It is a tool that boosts and helps control one's productivity.
+What makes it unique is that the records are saved which can be analyzed through a detailed dashboard.
+It also features comments/notes instead of just numeric data, for better tracking.

+-Future-proof in terms of not needing architecture updates as time passes by, as it auto generates panels based on the current data and date.

+-Developed this to solve a personal problem of lacking productivity.

 It also uses a bit of boostrap.